Subhu0528/-Smart-Console-Based-Expense-Tracker-Core-Java-Only-/README.md

 ├── goal_<username>.txt

-# Custom Data Structures
+## Custom Data Structures
-1. MyLinkedList<T>
-A custom implementation of a singly linked list.

-Supports methods like add(), get(), set(), remove(), and custom forEach().

-Used for managing expense lists, user lists, and reading file lines.
+Since I could not use Java’s built-in ArrayList or LinkedList, I created my own linked list from scratch.
+This structure is used to manage lists of Expenses, Users, and file data lines.

+➡️ How does it work?
+Node class: It has a data field and a pointer next to the next node.
+The MyLinkedList<T> manages a chain of these nodes.

+Supports:
+-add(T data) → Adds element at the end.
+-get(int index) → Access element by index.
+-set(int index, T data) → Update data at a specific index.
+-remove(int index) → Remove element at index.
+-size() → Returns total number of elements.
+-forEach() → For manual iteration.

+➡️ Where is it used?
+-UserService: To store & search registered users.
+-ExpenseService: To load and store all expens
+-FileUtil: To read file lines into a custom list.

 2. MyHashMap<K, V>
-A basic Hash Map with separate chaining.

-Custom put(), get(), getOrDefault(), and keySet() methods.

-Used to track category totals, counts for insights, and more.
+   Needed a key-value mapping structure to track:
+   - Total amount per category
+   - Count of expenses per category
+   - Custom “get or default” logic.

+➡️ How does it work?
+Array of linked lists (buckets) to handle collisions (Separate Chaining).
+Simple hash function based on key’s hashcode.

+Supports:
+-put(K key, V value) → Insert or update key.
+-get(K key) → Retrieve value by key.
+-getOrDefault(K key, V defaultValue) → If key not found, return default.
+-containsKey(K key) → Check key presence.
+-keySet() → Get all keys as a String array.

+➡️ Where is it used?
+-ReportService: For category-wise totals & counts.
+-Category Insights: To find most-used category.
+-Savings Goal Comparison: Stores user goals (optional).

-🧠 Approach
+## 🧠 Approach
-All expense and user data are persisted in .txt files.
+-All expense and user data are persisted in .txt files.

-Passwords are hashed using a simple multiplication-based hashing algorithm.
+-Passwords are hashed using a simple multiplication-based hashing algorithm.

-No Java Collections are used.
+-No Java Collections are used.
 All lists and maps are custom-built.

-Recurring expenses are marked with a flag and shown during monthly reports.
+-Recurring expenses are marked with a flag and shown during monthly reports.

-Savings goals are stored per user and checked during report generation.
+-Savings goals are stored per user and checked during report generation.

-Sorting is implemented using a custom bubble sort on MyLinkedList.
+-Sorting is implemented using a custom bubble sort on MyLinkedList.

-📝 Sample Input/Output
+## 📝 Sample Input/Output
 User Flow Example:

-vbnet
-Copy
-Edit
-1. Register
+### 1. Register
-Username: john
+Username: Subhu05
-Password: john123
+Password: Subhu05

 2. Login
-Username: john
+Username: Subhu05
-Password: john123
+Password: Subhu05

 3. Add Expense
 Amount: 1500
 Category: Food
-Description: Lunch at Café
+Description: Lunch at Cafe
 Date: 15-07-2025
 Recurring: No

 4. Generate Monthly Report
-> Report saved as reports/monthly_john_07-2025.txt
+> Report saved as reports/monthly_Subhu05_07-2025.txt

 5. View Category Insights
 > Most Used Category: Food